szekerbalazs/szekerbalazs/README.md

 ## 📚 Background

 I am a Master's student in Statistics at ETH Zürich, with a strong focus on Machine Learning and Artificial Intelligence.
-My academic training is complemented by hands-on experience with modern ML techniques and applied research projects.
+My studies have covered both theoretical foundations and practical applications of modern machine learning techniques.

 ### Selected Courses
 - **Probabilistic Artificial Intelligence** — A. Krause